asilbekusmonov-gh/KasbLinkUz/README.md

 **Signals for auto-calculated fields** — Worker `rating` and `completed_orders_count` are automatically updated via Django signals when orders complete and reviews are created.

+**Dockerized development environment** — `docker-compose.yml` spins up the Django app, PostgreSQL, and Redis together with a single command, ensuring a consistent setup across machines.

 ---

 ## CI/CD